MUST READ: ReachOut.com Guidelines

 - Reveal any personal details of your own or others: stay anonymous (this includes email addresses and links to social media pages like Facebook, Youtube, tumblr etc)

-- Post any inappropriate, obscene, offensive or provocative content.
+- Post any inappropriate, obscene, offensive or provocative content - including sexually graphic description

-- Be malicious, personally attack, bag out/put down another member, or ‘troll’.
+- Be malicious, personally attack, bag out/put down another person or ‘troll’.

 - Create posts that may incite hatred or are discriminatory.